-Tax relief is given though a mileage based system that gives tax relief for each business mile travelled during the tax year.
-The system is called 'MAPS'.
+Tax relief is given though a mileage based system that gives a tax deduction for each business mile travelled during the tax year.
+The system is called 'AMAPS' (HM Revenue & Customs' Authorised Mileage Allowance Payments).

-Under 'MAPS' (HM Revenue & Customs' Mileage Allowance Payments) your employer pays you a tax-free mileage-based allowance for using your own car for business motoring.
+Under 'AMAPS' your employer can pay you a tax-free mileage-based allowance for using your own car for business motoring.

-Alternatively, you can claim tax relief for business motoring at the MAPS rates if you don't receive a mileage allowance or if your mileage allowance is less than the MAPS rate.
+Alternatively, you can claim tax relief for business motoring at the AMAPS rates if you don't receive a mileage allowance or if your mileage allowance is less than the AMAPS rate.

-The MAPS system is designed to provide you with tax relief for the costs of running a car, such as depreciation, maintenance, fuel, insurance and the tax disc.
+The AMAPS system is designed to provide you with tax relief for the costs of running a car, such as depreciation, maintenance, fuel, insurance and the tax disc.

-Under the MAPS system, HM Revenue & Customs sets two tax-free mileage allowance rates:
+Under the AMAPS system, HM Revenue & Customs sets two tax-free mileage allowance rates:

 ||The full rate can be paid tax-free to you by your employer for the first 10,000 business miles travelled in the tax year.

 ||The lower rate can be paid tax-free for business mileage over 10,000 miles during the tax year.

 If your employer pays you more than the total allowed under the HM Revenue & Customs rates then the excess amount is taxed.